 Serial ports are used to connect computers with many types of scientific and industrial devices.
 Using a machine’s COM port you can capture the data transmission and display it in spreadsheets, databases, and other types of analysis software.

 You need serial data logger software that can interact with a computer’s COM ports to collect the transmitted data.
 The best choice in this kind of software is Serial Port Logger.
 It offers a fast and easy method of displaying serial port activity and recording it to a file.

-In this article, we will look at how to use COM Port Logger to monitor and log your serial port data.
+In this article, we will look at how to use Serial data Logger Software to monitor and log your serial port data.

 COM Port Number